-- Coordinate with the Host City to ensure that, for the smooth running of the operations and for safety reasons, any construction works in the Olympic region that may impact on Olympic routes or services (with the exception of emergency works) are not planned for the period of the Olympic Games and Paralympic Games. - Requirements related to transport services for stakeholders
+Coordinate with the Host City to ensure that, for the smooth running of the operations and for safety reasons, any construction works in the Olympic region that may impact on Olympic routes or services (with the exception of emergency works) are not planned for the period of the Olympic Games and Paralympic Games.

+Requirements related to transport services for stakeholders

-TRA 04 - Plans and service level agreements
+TRA 04 - Plans and Service Level Agreements (SLA)

 - Submit the following elements to the IOC for approval:

 - Olympic transport plan;

-- Transport operating plan; and
+- Transport Operating Plan; and

-- Games transport stakeholders' service level agreements (Principle Service Level Agreement and Detailed Service Level Agreement) for the following groups, giving full consideration to the needs of athletes' and officials':
+- Games transport stakeholders' Service Level Agreements (Principle Service Level Agreement [PSLA] and Detailed Service Level Agreement [DSLA]) for the following groups, giving full consideration to the needs of athletes' and officials':

 - o IFs;

 - o Media;

-- o NOCs;
+- NOCs;

-- Olympic Family;
+- Olympic family;

-- o Spectators;
+- Spectators;

-- TOP Partners and OCOG Marketing Partners; and
+- o TOP Partners and OCOG Marketing Partners; and

-- o Workforce.
+- Workforce.

-- Submit the equivalent service level agreements for Paralympic Games stakeholders (i.e. NPCs, Paralympic Family etc) to the IPC for approval.
+Submit the equivalent SLAs for Paralympic Games stakeholders (i.e. NPCs, Paralympic family, etc.) to the IPC for approval.